 This is a colourful blend of catalogue and alternative varieties.
-You can be assured of a lovely and fragrant surprise.
+You can be assured of a lovely and fragrant surprise come spring time.

-Freesias are a spring must have, for colour and fragrance they are hard to surpass.
-Bergunden Freesias have large, single, large florets in profusion through spring.
-What makes them even better is that the blooms open with a cloud of perfume.
+Bergunden Freesias have large, single florets in profusion through spring.
+What makes them even better is that the blooms are surrounded by a cloud of perfume.

 From planting Freesias average 90-120 days to flower – quicker in warm weather.
-They are South African bulbs and begin to grow with the warm, moist soils of autumn, enjoy a cool winter (when the buds are initiated) then a hot summer dormancy.
+These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, then bloom in spring before going into dormancy, when a hot summer is appreciated.

 The blooms last up to three weeks in a vase and are best picked as the first flower opens.
 Yellow, blue and white are the longest lasting – but only by a day or two.

 In pots use a good quality potting mix and add a bit of extra potash/tomato fertiliser.
-Ensure you keep the pots moist, especially once they begin to grow.
-Move the pot to a sunny spot and ensure you water – pots dry out easily and quickly.
+Ensure you keep the pots moist, especially once they begin to grow as pots dry out easily and quickly.

 Freesia x hybrid